anoushka2000/pybamm-bayes/pybamm_bayes/paper/paper.md

 # Statement of need

-`PyBaMM-Bayes` is a Python package for ... .
+`PyBaMM-Bayes` is a Python package for nonlinear quantitative identifiability analysis and parameter estimation for electrochemical models.
  It enables ... flexibility or ease-of-use in the user-interface.
+ In battery literature, numerous methods have been used to fit battery models to experimental data .
- `PyBaMM-Bayes` was designed to be used by engineers, students, academics and industrial researchers and system designers concerned with ... .
+  The use of bayesian parameterization provides precise uncertainty estimates for each parameter `PyBaMM-Bayes` was designed to be used by engineers, students, academics and industrial researchers and system designers concerned with ... .

-The API for `PyBaMM-Bayes` was designed to provide a simple and efficient extension to the `PyBaMM` [@pybamm] framework allowing users to .
+It is designed to provide a simple extension to the `PyBaMM` [@pybamm] framework and allow users to conduct practical identifiability analysis and fit `PyBaMM` models to experimental battery cycling data.
 `PyBaMM-Bayes`

 # Algorithm